 - Net Energy Metering allows solar owners to feed surplus power to the grid and receive one-to-one kWh credit.

-- Iowa has a solar system investment tax credit (DSIRE page here) currently worth 60% of the federal business tax credit (18% of total costs) up to a maximum of $20,000/project, and a production tax credit worth $0.015/kWh for 10 years (cannot be used together).
-Both were expanded in the 2015 legislative session and can be used by third party developers (with partial savings passed to the customer) but may still be oversubscribed.
+- Iowa has a solar system investment tax credit (DSIRE page here) currently worth 50% of the federal business tax credit up to a maximum of $20,000/project.
+This was expanded in the 2015 legislative session and can be used by third party developers (with partial savings passed to the customer) but may still be oversubscribed.